codeforamerica/beyondtransparency/chapters/chapter05.md

 Change in general is hard, as those in IT and innovation understand very well.
-The seminal works on change—whether you’re talking Chip and Dan Heath’s Switch: How to Change Things When Change is Hard or John P.
+The seminal works on change—whether you’re talking Chip and Dan Heath’s *Switch: How to Change Things When Change is Hard* or John P.
-Kotter’s Leading Change—are no less relevant to the open data movement than any other innovation.
+Kotter’s *Leading Change*—are no less relevant to the open data movement than any other innovation.

 In Asheville, North Carolina, where I work, building an awareness of the